loks0n/loks0n.github.io/content/you-should-buy-400-toothbrushes/index.md

 ![£1 for a brush](ebay-toothbrush.png)

 Wow!
 And don't forget about inflation: the CPI inflation rate in the United Kingdom averaged [2.50 percent from 1989 until 2021](https://www.ons.gov.uk/economy/inflationandpriceindices/timeseries/l55o/mm23).
-You might reasonable guestimate, therefore, a toothbrush purchased in 10 years might cost you **£1.28** compared to the **£1** you'd buy today.
+You could estimate that a toothbrush purchased in 10 years might cost you **£1.28** compared to the **£1** you'd buy today.

 Buy your lifetime supply of toothbrushes in 1 go, and you'll escape the inevitable march of inflation.